clipperhouse/uax29/phrases/README.md

-An implementation of “phrase boundaries”, a variation on words boundaries from [Unicode text segmentation](https://unicode.org/reports/tr29/#Word_Boundaries) (UAX 29).
+An implementation of "phrase boundaries", a variation on words boundaries from [Unicode text segmentation](https://unicode.org/reports/tr29/#Word_Boundaries) (UAX 29).

-“Phrases” are not a Unicode standard, it is our definition that we think may be useful.
-We define it as “a series of words separated only by spaces”.
+"Phrases" are not a Unicode standard, it is our definition that we think may be useful.
+We define it as "a series of words separated only by spaces".
 Punctuation breaks phrases.
 Emojis are treated as words.

 ## Quick start